clarkio/score-sound-off/README.md

  - Run the unit tests using `gulp test` (via karma, mocha, sinon).

 ### Running in dev mode
+ - Choose whether you want to use the test data or live data (this is off by default right now)
+    - To toggle whether test or live data is used edit variable `useTestData` in the file `src/server/scores-service.js` on line 29.
+    > When using live data you should be aware of the interval at which you're pulling that data from the source.
+By default the data will be requested every 30 seconds.
  - Run the project with `gulp serve-dev`

- - opens it in a browser and updates the browser with any files changes.
+ - This opens the web app in a browser and updates the browser with any files changes.

 ### Building the project
  - Build the optimized project using `gulp build`